amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-3.md

 - The `template` has a POD definition inside it.
 Once the file is ready run the `kubectl create -f deployment-definition.yml` command.
 Then run the `kubectl get deployment` command to see newly created deployment.
 The deployment automatically creates a replica set.
 If we run the `kubectl get replicaset` command we will be able to see a new replica set in the name of deployment.
 The Replica Set ultimately creates PODs.
 So, if we run the `kubectl get pods` command , we will be able to see POD name with the name of deployment and the replica set.

 - So far there hasn't been much of a difference b/w replica set and the deployments except for the fact that deployment created a new Kubernetes object called deployments.

+>[!WARNING]
+>Database can't be replicated using Deplyment, cause they are not stateless, and actually has a state, meaning if we have clones or replicas of database, they will all have to access the same Data Storage.<br/><br/>
+> And, hence would require a mechanism that manages which PODs are currently writing to that storage or which PODs are reading from the storage, to avoid data inconsistencies.

+  And here comes another Kubernetes Object called `StatefulSet` which is used to manage stateful applications like databases.

+## StatefulSets

+- Just like `Deployments` are used to manage stateless applications, `StatefulSets` are used to manage stateful applications.

+- It is used to manage stateful applications like databases, where each POD has a unique identity and persistent storage.

+- The PODs in a StatefulSet are created in a sequential order and each POD has a unique identity.

+- The Updates to the PODs in a StatefulSet are carried out in a sequential order so as to avoid redundancy, and maintain data consistency.

+- But, it is a fact that deploying a StatefulSet is more complex than deploying a Deployment.
+That's why it's common practice to setup databases outside of the Kubernetes Cluster, and only deploy the scalable parts of the application inside the Kubernetes Cluster.

 # Kubernetes Networking